Seemee/algoxtools/README.md

 ```

 ### bool mcr_cover( array )
-Minimum column rows cover (Or Most-constrained column rows cover)<br/>
+Minimum column rows cover (Or Most-constrained column rows cover) is a composite of internal min_col() and cover() functions.<br/>
-Initialy selects the first column with the least number of nodes and the first row in that column and covers that entry.<br/>
+Initialy it selects the first column with the least number of nodes and the first row in that column and covers all nodes which are orthogonally linked to that entry.<br/>
 In subsequent calls mcr_cover selects a next row and covers it until all rows are depleted.<br/>
 Returns a boolean False if no more rows are available, else returns True<br/>
 This function should be balanced by uncover<br/>